microsoft/vscode-webview-ui-toolkit/src/panels/README.md

 ## Usage

-The `vscode-tabs` component must be used in tandem with the `vscode-tab` and `vscode-panel` components.
+The `vscode-panels` component must be used in tandem with the `vscode-tab` and `vscode-panel` components.

 ### Basic Usage